Differential equation: Example

 In classical mechanics, the motion of a body is described by its position and velocity as the time value varies.
-Newton's laws allow these variables to be expressed dynamically (given the position, velocity, acceleration and various forces acting on the body) as a differential equation for the unknown position of the body as a function of time.
+Newton's laws allow these variables to be expressed dynamically (given the position, velocity, and various forces acting on the body) as a differential equation for the unknown position of the body as a function of time.

 In some cases, this differential equation (called an equation of motion) may be solved explicitly.

 An example of modeling a real-world problem using differential equations is the determination of the velocity of a ball falling through the air, considering only gravity and air resistance.
 The ball's acceleration towards the ground is the acceleration due to gravity minus the deceleration due to air resistance.
 Gravity is considered constant, and air resistance may be modeled as proportional to the ball's velocity.
 This means that the ball's acceleration, which is a derivative of its velocity, depends on the velocity (and the velocity depends on time).
 Finding the velocity as a function of time involves solving a differential equation and verifying its validity.